JamesThreadgill97/JamesThreadgill97/README.md

 - 👋 Hi, I’m @JamesThreadgill97
 - 👀 I’m interested in all things coding!
-- 🌱 I’m currently learning with La Fosse Academy as a Tech Trainee in their Jacquard cohort, set to graduate 24th November;
-- 💞️ I’m looking to collaborate on ...
+- 🌱 A La Fosse Academy graduate (Jacquard cohort, grad Nov2023), and currently a Project Manager at News UK Technology, working on Newsroom Data Analytics tooling, and Generative AI internal tools and processes
-- 📫 How to reach me ...
+- 📫 Reach me on here, LinkedIn (@JamesThreadgill), or via email at jpgthreadgill@gmail.com!

 <!---
 JamesThreadgill97/JamesThreadgill97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.